couchbaselabs/hands_on_n1ql_v4/content/slide-166.md

 <pre id="example">
 select *
   from system:completed_requests
-  where PhaseCounts.`PrimaryScan` is not missing
+  where phaseCounts.`primaryScan` is not missing

 </pre>